 RED FLAG #3: They never take accountability for their circumstances

-If you listen carefully to their stories, you’ll hear a lot about how people have done them wrong, but what you won’t hear is any accountability or admittance of any wrongdoing.
+If you listen carefully to their stories, you’ll hear a lot about how people have done them wrong, but what you won’t hear is any accountability of any wrongdoing.
 Whether they’re talking about how they have fallen on hard times, or why their previous relationships didn’t work out, they will always be the innocent party.
 Their unfortunate circumstances are always caused by something, or someone else, and they’re never at fault.
 Their boss had it out for them.
 A co-worker was jealous and lied to get them fired.
 Their ex was mean, selfish, crazy, not who they thought, and so on.

 We all have the natural tendency of wanting to put our best foot forward in a new relationship.
 Of course, no one wants to make themselves look bad, but healthy people will share their history in a more balanced way.
 They may tell their stories with a positive spin, but won’t dump the entire blame for all of their misfortunes onto the laps of others.

 Narcissists can’t admit they’re wrong because they view things as all good, or all bad.
 This is called All or Nothing Thinking, or Splitting.
-It is a defense mechanism that is evidenced by the inability to integrate both positive, and negative qualities of self, and others into a unified whole.
+It is a defense mechanism that is characterized by the inability to integrate both positive, and negative qualities of self, and others into a unified whole.
 In their minds, people are either right, or wrong, or all good, or all bad.
 For narcissists to admit that they’re wrong is equivalent to admitting they’re all bad, and essentially horrible, and worthless.

 Bree Bonchay, LCSW, is a psychotherapist with over 18 years of experience working in the field of mental health and trauma recovery.
 She specializes in helping people recover from toxic relationships and shares her insights about Narcissistic Personality Disorder and psychopathy in her blog FreeFromToxic.
-Her articles have been featured in major online magazines and she has appeared on radio as a guest expert.
+Her articles have been featured in major online magazines, and she has appeared on radio as a guest expert.
 She is also a dedicated advocate, educator and facilitates survivor support groups and workshops.

 Copyright © 2016 Bree Bonchay.
 All Rights Reserved.